pbinkley/rcb-manual/sections/09-binding-vertical-filing-and-film-storage.md

 ## Vertical Filing

-The vertical filing system, rather&nbsp;{%- include columnbreak.html canvas=237 col=2 -%}&nbsp;than ordinary library shelving, is used for
-the temporary storage of items of pamphlet or typescript memorandum size.
+The vertical filing system, rather {% include columnbreak.html canvas=237 col=2 %} than ordinary library shelving, is used for the temporary storage of items of pamphlet or typescript memorandum size.
 When a considerable volume of this material accumulates, two alternatives present themselves.
 If the vertical file system is adopted for